appsfire/Appsfire-AIR-plugin/README.md

  *
  *  @param key Your API key can be found on http://dashboard.appsfire.com *
- *  @return `true` if no error was detected, `false` if a problem occurred (likely due to the key).
+ *  @return `true` if no error was detected, `false` if a problem occurred (likely due to the API key).
  */
 public function afsdk_connectWithAPIKey(apiKey : String) : Boolean;

 /*
- *  @brief Set up the Appsfire SDK with your API key after some time interval *
+ *  @brief Set up the Appsfire SDK with your API key after a given time interval *
  *  @param key Your API key can be found on http://dashboard.appsfire.com/app/manage
- *  @param delay The Delay in seconds before the sdk should initialize.
+ *  @param delay The Delay in seconds before the SDK should initialize.
  *  This is useful if you want to avoid any processes for some period of time.
  *
  *  @return `true` if no error was detected, `false` if a problem occurred (likely due to the key).